What Is a Lipid Molecule?

 • three fatty acids (so known as triglycerides)

 Saturated fats: These types of fat are mostly derived from animal sources.
-There are single bonds between the carbons in their fatty acid tails, and all carbons are bonded to maximum number of hydrogens that is possible.
+There are single bonds between the carbons of their fatty acid tails, meaning that each carbon is bonded to maximum number of hydrogens possible.
 Therefore the hydrocarbon chains in these fatty acids are fairly straight and packed closely together.
 This is why saturated fats are solid at room temperature.

 Virtual Cell Biology